-Japan's new Corporation Law outlines the requirements for establishing a KK, which has created a number of categories of KK, based on whether it is large or small, open or closed, listed or non-listed.
+The Companies Act in Japan outlines the requirements for establishing a KK, which has created a number of categories of KK, based on whether it is large or small, open or closed, listed or non-listed.
 The corporate governance and management structure for KKs will vary depending on whether or not the KK is open or closed, and large or small.